atsign-foundation/at_tools/at_ve_doctor/README.md

 @sameeraja🛠 status: AtSignStatus.teapot
 @sitaram🛠 status: AtSignStatus.teapot
 ````
-In the "teapot" state the secondaries are ready to pair using the CRAM keys in the [demo data](https://github.com/atsign-foundation/at_demos/tree/master/at_demo_data)
+In the "teapot" state the secondaries are ready to pair using the CRAM keys or the QR Codes in the [demo data](https://github.com/atsign-foundation/at_demos/tree/master/at_demo_data)

 As you use the @signs the at_client will create keys and place them on the secondary and "activate" them, and you will be asked to store the keyFile containing the privateKeys.